Patball

 Patball is a non-contact competitive ball game played in many forms using one's hands or head to hit the ball against a wall – the objective being to get the succeeding player out.
 The game is popular in school playgrounds during break-time.
 Patball is played with a tennis ball, or other similar-sized specific patball, and the preferred hand, rather than any form of racquet or bat, similar to wallball.
 The hand is used to "pat" the ball at the wall or at the opponent with the objective of making the ball un-returnable, similar to squash.
-Variations of the game include the use of the foot -'footies' or 'Devils' touch'; a semi-contact rule popularised at Coopers Technology College.
+Variations of the game include the use of the foot -'footies' or 'Devils' touch', a semi-contact rule popularised at Coopers Technology College.

-It is very popular among London public schools, most notably, private schools such as Dulwich College and Dulwich Hamlet.
+It is popular among London public schools, most notably, private schools such as Whitgift School, St John's Beaumont School, Dulwich College, and Woodcote.

+The game is also played extensively across London state schools.
+In 1992, Highgate Wood Secondary School in Haringey installed special patball walls made from plywood in order to satisfy the popularity of the game.
+St John's Beaumont School has patball courts painted on a playground wall.